Tuesday, February 26, 2013

 Chapter 6: The Gomorun Connection

-Her greatest gift is probably her singing and her ability to compose songs without any training in music.
-She has in fact already produced 4 CD's containing songs done in collaboration with other singers.
-Even during our first meeting, she sang a number of songs for us even without our request.
+Stelli Benggon's greatest gift is undoubtedly her singing, along with her remarkable ability to compose songs despite having no formal musical training.
+She has already released 4 CDs in collaboration with other singers.
+Even during our first meeting, she spontaneously sang several songs for us - without any prompting - which left a lasting impression.

-Through Stelli Benggon, I came to know that I am related to the Rampas.
-The most prominent figure is this Datuk Louis Rampas, the current State Legislative Assemblyman for Kiulu who is also the Chairman of the Sabah Rubber Fund Board.
-He is the son of Rampas Gumpai, the brother of my grandmother, Lotimboi Gumpai.
-In hierarchy, he is my uncle.
+Through Stelli, I discovered a fascinating connection: I am related to the Rampas family.
+The most prominent figure among them is this Datuk Louis Rampas, the current State Legislative Assemblyman for Kiulu and Chairman of the Sabah Rubber Fund Board.
+He is the son of Rampas Gumpai, who was my grandmother Lotimboi Gumpai's brother.
+In term of family hierarchy, that makes him my uncle.

-Through conversation, I got to know that her daughter Jo-anna Sue, was crowned the Unduk Ngadau 2007 of Sabah.
+During our conversation, I learnt that her daughter Jo-anna Sue, was crowned Unduk Ngadau Sabah in 2007.

-From Sulah, I was told that I also have many Muslim relatives residing in Kampong Darau.
-To my surprise, this Muslim connection happens to be a long time friend of my cell member, Chio Cheng Leng.
-This Haji, an Iman has worked for over 10 years compiling the genealogy of the family tracing back to the Gomorun ancestry.
+From Sulah, I also learnt that I also have many Muslim relatives living in Kampong Darau.
+To my surprise, one of them - a respected Haji and Imam - turned out to be a longtime friend of my cell group member, Chio Cheng Leng.
+This Haji has spent over a decade compiling our family genealogy, tracing it back to our Gomorun ancestry.

-With Chio's help, we had no problem locating this relative's house in Kg.
+With Chio's help, we had no trouble locating his house in Kg.
 Darau.
-This relative, Hi.
-Mantamin is an uncle of mine.
-His grandmother Lopis was the sister of my great grandmother Rombis.
-His relationship with me was further reinforced when he showed me a photo of my grandmother which he kept with a number of other people.
+His name is Haji Mantamin, and he is, in fact, my uncle.
+His grandmother, Lopis, was the sister of my great grandmother, Rombis.
+Our familial connection was further affirmed when he showed me a photograph of my grandmother, which he had kept alongside several other old family photos.

 Maternal grandmother.

-When he showed me the 20mm thick genealogy book he compiled with two other persons, I found my mother's name.
-This is truly amazing!
-Now my job is to compile list of names of my siblings and the rest of the families and pass on to him to update his book.
+When he showed me the genealogy book he had compiled - an impressive volume about 20mm thick, created with collaboration with two others - I was amazed to find my mother's name listed in it.
+It was a truly remarkable moment.
+Now my task is to compile the names of my siblings and extended family members and pass them on to him so he can update the family record.

 60 01’ 15.40”N, 1160 08’ 35.23”E